nicodvarg/nicodvarg/README.md

   - Coding 👨‍💻
   - Reading books 📚
-  - Chess ♟️ (PD: I invite you to play some games on lichess)
+  - Chess ♟️
   - Playing to music 🎸 🎹
   - Tea 🍵

-### ✨ Invitation:
+### ✨ Improving Process:

 I invite you to see the code I made to improve myself and share it with the community.
-Any piece of advice is welcome 🤗.
+Any piece of advice is welcome 👍 .